daracula/CloudRAN-challenge/README.md

 # CloudRAN Challenge

-## minikube deployment
+## minikube Deployment
-This assumes Kubernetes has been set up with minikube and minikube has been started.
+Clone this repo.
+This assumes Kubernetes has been set up with minikube and minikube has been started with `minikube start`.

-To set up deployment, run
+To deploy the app, run
 ```
-kubectl apply -f deploy-hello-app.yaml
+kubectl apply -f <path/to>/deploy-hello-app.yaml
 ```

 Expose the service.